Home

 Calceolaria tomentosa - Yellow Slipper Flower

 Remember those marshmallow "Peeps" they sell around Easter time?
 This is nature's version of that!
-Cute as a newborn chick, the Yellow Slipper Flower, Calceolaria tomentosa, is an unusual rarity with air-filled, bright yellow flowers.
-The blooms are so bright, they light up shady areas like light bulbs!
-This cool climate species isn't for everyone, but in the right environment it's a terrific collector's plant that's rarely available.
+Cute as a newborn chick, the Yellow Slipper Flower, Calceolaria tomentosa, has unusual, air-filled blossoms that are super bright yellow.
+It's hard to capture their brightness in photos, but they light up shady areas like light bulbs!
+The plant comes from the cool Andes mountains around Peru, and it is sensitive to heat.
+If you can provide the right conditions, it's an excellent collector's plant.
+It is almost never seen for sale.

 Calceolaria tomentosa - Yellow Slipper Flower

-The Yellow Slipper Flower is a perennial vine from Peru that meanders to around 6-8 feet long here in San Francisco.
-It's an evergreen species with unusual leaves that are fuzzy - hence the species name tomentosa, which means "hairy" in Latin.
-The genus name Calceolaria means "little shoe", referring to the slipper-shaped flowers.
-The 1½-2 inch blooms appear most months of the year, even in winter, when most other plants lack color.
-This is an extremely eye-catching plant for the shade garden.
+The Yellow Slipper Flower is an evergreen vine with shoots that meander about 6 feet long here in San Francisco.
+Feel free to prune the shoots to any size that's convenient.
+It has unusual leaves that are fuzzy like velvet - hence the species name tomentosa, meaning "hairy" in Latin.
+The name Calceolaria means "little shoe", referring to the slipper-shaped blooms.
+These 2 inch flowers appear most months of the year, even in winter, when most plants lack color.
+As you can see, it makes lots of blooms!

 Calceolaria tomentosa - Yellow Slipper Flower